 - Ubuntu 20.04 (Focal Fossa)

 - Ubuntu 18.04 (Bionic Beaver)

 - Ubuntu 15.04 (Vivid Vervet)

 On this page

-Django is a web application framework written in python that follows the MVC (Model-View-Controller) architecture, it is available for free and released under an open source license.
-It is fast and designed to help developers get their application online as quickly as possible.
-Django helps developers to avoid many common security mistakes like SQL Injection, XSS, CSRF and clickjacking.
+Django is a web application framework written in python that follows the MVC (Model-View-Controller) architecture, it is available for free and released under an open-source license.
+It is fast and designed to help developers get their applications online as quickly as possible.
+Django helps developers to avoid many common security mistakes like SQL Injection, XSS, CSRF, and clickjacking.

-Django is maintained by the Django Software Foundation and used by many big technology companies, government, and other organizations.
-Some large websites like Pinterest, Mozilla, Instagram, Discuss, The Washington Post etc. are developed with Django.
+Django is maintained by the Django Software Foundation and used by many big technology companies, governments, and other organizations.
+Some large websites like Pinterest, Mozilla, Instagram, Discuss, The Washington Post, etc. are developed with Django.

 update-alternatives --install /usr/bin/python python /usr/bin/python3 1

 The configuration of Python3 has bee completed.